SSLC Revaluation Result 2020: Kerala SSLC Revaluation Result Date @ Keralapareekshabhavan.in

 SSLC revaluation result 2020: Kerala SSLC revaluation result will be released online at keralapareekshabhavan.in after July 27, an official statement from the Kerala government said.

 Kerala SSLC revaluation result will be released online at keralapareekshabhavan.in after July 27, an official statement from the Kerala government said.
+An official from the Kerala SSLC department has confirmed to NDTV that the results have not been announced yet.
 Kerala SSLC result for the exams held in March and May was declared on July 1.
 98.82% of the total 4,22,450 students who took the Secondary School Leaving Certificate (SSLC) or Class 10 exam this year passed, according to the official data.
 41,906 students have been placed in A+ grade, which means these students have secured between 90-100% in the SSLC exam.
 631 government schools, 796 private schools and 404 unaided schools affiliated to the state board have recorded 100% result this year.

 Kerala Parekshabhavan, the official agency of Kerala government which conducts the SSLC examinations, said the THSLC HI and AHSLC revaluation results will also be published after July 27.